Definition tables¶

 }

-Particle definition
+Particle definition¶

-Used by minetest.add_particle.
+Used by core.add_particle

 {